War in Afghanistan (2001–2021): 2006–2007: Escalating war

 UK actions in early 2007 included Operation Volcano, Operation Achilles, and Operation Lastay Kulang.
 The UK Ministry of Defence also announced its intention to bring British troop levels in the country up to 7,700.

+In March 2007, the US deployed some 3,500 more troops, though the pace of deployment was slow due to American priorities in Iraq.
+In the first five months of 2008, the number of US troops in Afghanistan increased by over 80% with a surge of 21,643 more troops, bringing the total from 26,607 in January to 48,250 in June.

 On 4 March 2007, US Marines killed at least 12 civilians and injured 33 in Shinwar district, Nangarhar, in a response to a bomb ambush.
-The event became known as the "Shinwar massacre".
+The event became known as the "Shinwar massacre."
 The 120 member Marine unit responsible for the attack were ordered to leave the country because the incident damaged the unit's relations with the local population.

 During the summer, NATO forces achieved tactical victories at the Battle of Chora in Orūzgān, where Dutch and Australian ISAF forces were deployed.
 The Battle of Musa Qala took place in December.
 Afghan units were the principal fighting force, supported by British forces.
 Taliban forces were forced out of the town.

+In 2007, after more than 5 years of war, Western officials and analysts estimated the strength of Taliban forces at about 10,000 fighters fielded at any given time.
+Of that number, only 2,000 to 3,000 were highly motivated, full-time insurgents.
+The rest were volunteer units, made up of young Afghans, angered by deaths of Afghan civilians in military airstrikes and American detention of Muslim prisoners who had been held for years without being charged.
+In 2007, more foreign fighters came into Afghanistan than ever before, according to officials.
+Approximately 100 to 300 full-time combatants were foreigners, many from Pakistan, Uzbekistan, Chechnya, perhaps Turkey and western China, and other countries.
+They were reportedly more violent, and uncontrollable, often bringing superior video-production or bomb making expertise.
+By 2010, the Taliban had as many as 25,000 dedicated soldiers, almost as many as before 9/11.

+General McChrystal, newly appointed as US commander in Afghanistan, said that the Taliban had gained the upper hand.
+In a continuation of the Taliban's usual strategy of summer offensives, the militants aggressively spread their influence into north and west Afghanistan and stepped up their attack in an attempt to disrupt presidential polls.
+He added that the US strategy was to stop their momentum, and focus on protecting and safeguarding Afghan civilians, calling it "hard work."